 International Employment will make a preliminary determination as to whether or not the position and the individual qualify for a permanent resident petition, and will advise the department accordingly.

-IE will prepare the labor certification application (if necessary), and the I-140 visa petition and all accompanying exhibits.
+IE will prepare the labor certification application (if necessary), and the I-140 visa petition and all accompanying supporting documents.
 During the initial permanent residence consultation meeting, IE will review with the department and foreign national employee all of the documents and evidence that will be required for the corresponding I-140 immigrant visa category, as well as cost and timelines.
 Please click here to see a flowchart of several permanent residence processes.